-Prerequisite(s): AEDD-100 or AEDD-105 or MACH-115 Corequisite(s): none
+Prerequisite(s): AEDD-100 or AEDD-105 or MACH-115

 AEDD 255 Applied Engineering-Buildings 3 cr.

 This course is a non-calculus introduction to the combined study of mechanics and strength of materials as it relates to building construction using Allowable Stress Design methods.
 Up to date values in wood, laminates/composites, steel and engineering applications are covered.
 It is intended for architects, builders, carpenters, designers, and code enforcement officers requiring only a background in algebra.
 This is a comprehensive basic engineering course with a focus on proper material selection.

-Prerequisite(s): MATH-140 or MATH-145 Corequisite(s): none
+Prerequisite(s): MATH-112 or higher